SCAI-BIO/Web-of-Clint/3-data-RDF-conversion/Triplestore/README.md

 ![img.png](img.png)

 ## Preparation and deployment of Fuseki Triplestore
-To deploy the secoresearch/fuseki Docker image we decided to
+To deploy the secoresearch/fuseki Docker image we used to build a pre-configured Docker image on [SCAI Artifactory](docker.arty.scai.fraunhofer.de) and deploy the image on our internal Kubernetes cluster.